 He gave television one of its most raw and human cops, a gruff detective whose flaws made him unforgettable.

-Dennis Franz built a career on playing tough guys with soft centers, but it was his twelve-year portrayal of Detective Andy Sipowicz on NYPD Blue that cemented his place in TV history.
-Born in Chicago, he served in Vietnam before studying acting, eventually finding his footing on the stage.
-His early television work included memorable, often antagonistic roles on Hill Street Blues, where he played two different characters.
-When NYPD Blue premiered, Franz transformed Sipowicz from a bigoted, self-destructive figure into a complex, evolving hero, grounding the show's gritty realism with a profound vulnerability.
-His performance, marked by a weary physicality and emotional transparency, redefined the police drama protagonist.
-After the series ended, he stepped away from acting, leaving behind a character that remains a benchmark for dramatic television.
+Dennis Franz portrayed Detective Andy Sipowicz on NYPD Blue for twelve seasons, transforming a bigoted, self-destructive character into a complex hero.
+Born in Chicago in 1944, he served in the Vietnam War before studying acting and finding his footing on stage.
+His early television work included antagonistic roles on Hill Street Blues, where he played two different characters.
+When NYPD Blue premiered, Franz grounded the show's gritty realism with a weary physicality and emotional transparency.
+His performance redefined the police drama protagonist through profound vulnerability.
+After the series ended, he stepped away from acting entirely.
+The character of Sipowicz remains a benchmark for dramatic television.

 1928–1945